prototypefund/open-theater-api/README.md

     "image_de": "https://picsum.photos/300/300"

-  },
+  }
 ```

 #### Track
 A track is the representation of data inside of each field of a content object.
-It represents ONLY one medium being displayed/played/triggered within the renderer.
+It represents ONLY one medium (see <a href="#containertype">containerType</a>) being displayed/played/triggered within the renderer.
-It is usually identified via the `containerId` provided inside of the channel via the channels provisioning parameter <a href="#containerIds">`containerIds`</a> and - on the trigger API - inside of a <a href="#content-object">
+It is usually identified via the `containerId` provided inside of the channel via the channels provisioning parameter <a href="#channel">`containerIds`</a> and - on the trigger API - inside of a <a href="#content-object">

 One Channel MAY have several tracks in parallel.